 With these rights, there are also a few responsibilities.
 You must respect the US constitution, pay taxes and obey US federal, state, and local laws.
 You must also serve on a trial jury when they call you, and serve in the military if there is a need.

 If you are living in the US with a Green Card and want to become a citizen, then there are specific US citizenship requirements.
-These requirements for US citizenship are as follows:

-- You must have lived physically in the US for at least 30 months from the 5 years that you have had the Green Card
+- You must have lived physically in the US for at least 30 months from the 5 years that you have had the Green Card.

-- You must understand US history and government
+- Understand US history and government.

-If you do not fulfill one of these requirements for citizenship, then you are not allowed to apply.
+If you do not fulfill any of these requirements for citizenship, then you are not allowed to apply.
 Applications must go through the US Citizenship and Immigration Services (USCIS).
 Even if you apply without meeting the American citizenship requirements, USCIS will deny it.

 How to Apply for US Citizenship?